-Welcome to the first of my posts… most of my posts will be about cooking healthy for a family and the numerous benefits of yoga, but today my heart and head are in one place only: On my dog, Lola.
+Welcome to the first of my posts… most of my posts will be about cooking healthy meals prepared using cookware like a pressure cooker for a family and the numerous benefits of yoga, but today my heart and head are in one place only: On my dog, Lola.
 Let me caveat this by saying I’m a little crazy when it comes to this animal.
 (Although, I’ve learned through waiting rooms at veterinary specialists and waiting to pick her up from grooming that MANY pet owners are equally crazy.
 Some just mask it better then others.)
 My craziness is easy for the world to see, when you walk in my house the first thing that greets you is a commissioned portrait of my pup.
 It’s pretty awesome!

 It all started three weeks ago (to the day).
 A fun and innocent invitation to decorate gingerbread houses with friends.
 My 4 year-old has two favorite things: art projects and sugar, so this was right up our alley.
 We had a great time and Anthony created a masterpiece!
 It was filled with chemical-laden, yet edible, icing, dot candy, gum drops, and peppermint candies.
 Perfect and beautiful!
 A great time was had by all.
 Of course this masterpiece had to be the center of our dinner table — can you imagine a better Christmas decoration?

 Two days later as I was leaving for a playgroup with my toddler I did a sweep of the house knowing that Lola, my 6 year-old Cavalier King Charles Spaniel, would figure out a way to eat ANYTHING that was left out.
 Who thinks of a Gingerbread House as real food?
 Well, you probably do and that makes you wiser than me!